fredrik9000/TodoList_Android/README.md

 - Undo task deletion
 - Dark mode, which can also be toggled from within the app
 - Supports English and Norwegian languages

+#### Potential improvements:

+- Improve the design of the add/edit tasks screen
+- A way of adding more notes to a task, maybe increase the description field or add an additional one
+- Ability to search todo items
+- Notification reminders that will be triggered by location(geofencing)
+- (Adaptive) launcher icons

 I have also made an iOS version: [iOS Todo List](https://github.com/fredrik9000/TodoList_iOS)